norairlabs/docs-norairlabs-com/docs/manual/products/modules-bay-x24/usage-instructions.md

 Close the pop up message.

 Insert the text written in the annunciator window into the description.

+>[!TIP]
-This allows its identification later, when creating profiles.
+>This description is used for its identification later, when creating profiles.

 Select the behaviour of this annunciator by turning on or off the settings ***Flashing*** or ***Inverted***.